 In my teens, I discovered a book called 'The Green Bronze Mirror' by Lynne Ellison.
 She had written this time slip story at the age of fourteen.
 It made me realise that I wanted to write books too, and if she could do it, why not me?
 The trouble was I was too busy reading books, getting through school and chasing boys to actually find the time to write!

 I eventually started writing in my mid-twenties, when my husband bought me an Amstrad word processor.

 My first book, Sunflower Summer, was pretty bad, as were other efforts in those days.
 I had lots of ideas, but they never seemed to translate into

 readable stories.
 I decided I’d better learn more about the craft of writing, so I went back to being a student.

 I’m a member of The Society of Authors and the Romantic Novelists’ Association.
-After becoming published, I began training with the Society for Editors and Proofreaders and now work as a freelance editor for Betterwrite Literary Consultancy.
+I work as a freelance editor for Betterwrite Literary Consultancy.
 I also run Imagine Creative Writing Workshops with author Jenny Kane.